 Texas Insurance Code Section 2210.057 states that the Association is subject to examination by TDI pursuant to Sections 401.051, 401.052, 401.054-401.062, 401.151, 401.152, 401.155, and 401.156 and Subchapter A, Chapter 86.
 TDI initiated an audit of TWIA's claims practices on November 7, 2017 to review denied or closed property insurance claims filed after Hurricane Harvey.
 No significant findings were presented following the conclusion of their audit in April 2018.
-An additional examination of TWIA's claims practices involving supplemental payments and supplemental claims commenced in November 2018 and is currently ongoing.
+An additional examination of TWIA's claims practices involving supplemental payments and supplemental claims commenced in November 2018 and is scheduled for completion in April 2019.

-TDI is also conducting a financial examination of the Association which commenced in 2018.
-The examination covers TWIA's financial processes and controls since the previous examination in 2014 through December 31, 2017.
-TDI provided a draft of their report to TWIA in January 2019.
-There are no findings and no financial adjustments indicated in the draft report
+TDI commenced a financial examination of the Association in 2018 covering TWIA's financial processes and controls since the previous examination in 2014 through December 31, 2017.
+TDI provided a draft of their final report to TWIA in February 2019.
+There are no findings and no financial adjustments indicated in the draft report.